All Episodes

 And I endeavored to answer the question.

-So, well, the media doesn't want to show success.
+I said, well, the media doesn't want to show success.

 Remember, George W. Bush is president, so they don't want to show success anywhere.

-That's where they're focusing on Iraq.
+That's why they're focusing on Iraq.

 And he was Turkish.

-And as such, they have had in Istanbul since what is it?
+And as such, they have had in Istanbul since, what is it?

 They've had a gay pride parade in June since 2003.